pnp/cli-microsoft365/docs/docs/cmd/spo/knowledgehub/knowledgehub-set.md

 ## Options

 `-u, --siteUrl <siteUrl>`
-: URL of the site to set as Knowledge Hub
+: URL of the site to set as Knowledge Hub.

 --8<-- "docs/cmd/_global.md"